quochieu586/ML_capybara/README.md

 ### Assignment 2

 For the second assignment, we continue to implement models from Chapter 6 - 10.
-Detail about each model implementation is put in the corresponding path as follows:
+Detail about each model implementation is put in the README file of the corresponding path as follows:

 - Graphical Model - Hidden Markov model ([here](src/models/HMM/))